Recovering Data from NAS QNAP IS-453S RAID Arrays: Mechanical vs Logical Failures

 Yes, accidental deletion or user error can cause data loss in NAS QNAP IS-453S devices.
 If a user accidentally deletes important files or folders, or makes changes to the NAS settings without proper knowledge, it can result in data loss.
 It is always recommended to have proper backups in place and to be cautious while handling data on NAS devices to prevent any data loss incidents.

-Although NAS IS-453S can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS IS-453S can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view